Learning with Sketchnotes: Creative Tool for Your Training

 Trainer

-Doodles as a Creative Learning Method?
+Doodles as a creative learning method?

 Sketchnotes in Business-Meetings einsetzen

-Present complex content in a simplified way with Sketchnotes.
+Present complex content in a simplified way with sketchnotes.

 Sketchnotes als geeignete Methode zum kreativen Brainstorming.

-(e.g., dots, checkmarks, ...)
+(e.g., dots, check marks, ...)

 (e.g., speech bubbles, signs, ...)

-• Symbols to clarify important insights
+• Symbols to illustrate important insights

-(e.g., light bulbs, flags, ...)
+(e.g., light bulb, flag, ...)

-• Typography to clearly mark headings
+• Typography to mark headings more clearly

 (e.g., bold text, border lines, ...)